Nationally Consistent Collection of Data on School Students with Disability activities

 When considering the level of adjustment provided to the student, consider all adjustments that the student receives in order to access and participate in schooling on the same basis as other students.

-A: Where an eligible student has moved schools during the 12 months preceding 4 August 2017, or is enrolled at more than one school, or receives adjustments at two schools, they must only be counted at the school whose school census they were counted in.
+A: Where an eligible student has moved schools during the 12 months preceding 3 August 2018, or is enrolled at more than one school, or receives adjustments at two schools, they must only be counted at the school whose school census they were counted in.
+Further information is available in the 2018 NCCD Guidelines.

 When considering the level of adjustment provided to the student, consider all adjustments that the student receives to participate in education (including those provided in other educational settings).
 If the student attends another school, you may wish to contact that school to discuss the adjustments they provide if you do not already have this information.